trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 but if you have 1000s of interfaces it could add up.
 Hence by default , this feature is disabled.

-A second point is the *interface tracker* is not very useful for low traffic interfaces.
+Second point is that the *interface tracker* is not really necessary for low traffic interfaces.
 When there are less number of flows, the *raw flows* based analytics provides sufficient accuracy.